Scanpan vs All-Clad

 When it comes to All-Clad pans, they are made using hardened and anodized aluminium and their stainless steel attached non warping base which brands them induction pleasant.
 However, there are some complains that the smaller pans didn’t work well with some induction stoves while the biggest pan worked well.

 Both sets have been proved to be oven safe up to temperatures of 500oF. they are also dishwasher safe.
 However, Scanpan insists that it’s better to wash the pans with hand to make sure the non-stick layer lives longer.
-Both sets come with non-stick layers.
+Both sets come with nonstick cookware layers.
 However, those of Scanpan come with a green tek surface that is enhanced with some ceramic and titanium particles to add some more strength.
 The two companies offer warranties to their pans.
+A lifetime warranty.

 Ergonomics in design